Supatsara-Rodratsa/file-sharing-ts-app/README.md

 ### File API

-- GET `/users/{userId}/files`: Returns a list of all files owned by the specified user.
+- GET `/file/{userId}`: Returns a list of all files owned by the specified user.
-- POST `/users/{userId}/files`: Uploads a new file to the specified user's account.
+- POST `/file/{userId}`: Uploads a new file to the specified user's account.
-- GET `/users/{userId}/files/{fileId}`: Returns information about the specified file for the specified user ID.
+- GET `/file/{userId}/{filename}`: Returns information about the specified file for the specified user ID.
-- PUT `/users/{userId}/files/{fileId}`: Updates the specified file's information for the specified user ID.
-- DELETE `/users/{userId}/files/{fileId}`: Deletes the specified file for the specified user ID.
+- DELETE `/file/{userId}/{fileId}`: Deletes the specified file for the specified user ID.

 ### Share API

-- POST `/users/{userId}/files/{fileId}/share`: Shares the specified file with one or more other users.
+- POST `/share/{userId}/{fileId}`: Shares the specified file with one or more other users.
-- GET `/users/{userId}/shared-files`: Returns a list of all files that have been shared with the specified user ID.
-- PUT `/users/{userId}/files/{fileId}/share`: Updates the sharing settings for the specified file for the specified user ID.
+- PUT `/share/{userId}/{fileId}`: Updates the sharing settings for the specified file for the specified user ID.
-- DELETE `/users/{userId}/files/{fileId}/share`: Removes sharing settings for the specified file for the specified user ID.
+- GET `/share/{userId}/shared-files`: Returns a list of all files that have been shared with the specified user ID.

 _Note_: All API endpoints require a valid JWT token to be included in the header of the request.